Updated: Jul 21

 And one more thing, find out how long it will take you to get where you want to be, so you don’t get discouraged.
 You can do this by asking a capable professional or someone who had the same baseline and goals as you and has already done it.”

-Beth, has learned and followed all my advice, lost 30 pounds, toned her body and continued her progressions.
+Beth, has learned and followed all my advice and the weight lifting routine, lost 30 pounds, toned her body and continued her progressions.

 Custom Body Fitness is located in Glenwood Springs CO and Carbondale CO